Scientific Name

 Temperature: This plant will do well in hot weather, but its most active growth will occur in spring and fall.
 P. hookeri can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

 Watering: In spring and fall, water the plant thoroughly, then allow the soil to dry out before watering again.
 Water more sparingly in winter.
-The plant does not need to be watered during its dormancy in summer except in arid conditions.
+The plant does not need to be watered during its summer dormancy except in arid conditions.

 Fertilizing: Apply fertilizer to promote healthy growth, including flower production.
 Fertilize only during the growing season.
 A water-soluble fertilizer diluted to half the recommended strength is suitable and commonly used.

 Repotting: P. hookeri does not need frequent repotting.
-However, when your plant outgrows its pot, repotting in a new container with a fresh potting mix will encourage new growth.
+However, when it outgrows its pot, repotting it in a new container with a fresh potting mix will encourage new growth.
 Repot in a pot slightly larger than the old one.
 Give the plant a week or so to readjust before you water it.

 Propagation: The easiest way to propagate P. hookeri is through stem cuttings.
 It is also easily propagated from leaves and seeds.
 Even a leaf that drops off will root below the parent plant and produce a new plant.
 Take cuttings in spring.
 The best time to sow the seeds is in spring and summer.